-The cost to repair a water heater will normally include:
+A water heater repair cost will normally include:

 - Supplies -- Small parts and supplies are usually included in the repair job's cost.

-- Labor -- Your plumber may calculate an hourly fee (with a minimum) or a per-job charge for repair.
-If it is necessary to replace your hot water heater, expect to pay extra for the labor involved in installing it, as well as the cost of the new heater.
+- Labor -- Your plumbing contractor may calculate an hourly fee (with a minimum) or a per-job charge for repair.
+If it is necessary to perform a new water heater installation to replace your old hot water heater, expect to pay extra for the labor involved in installing it, as well as the cost of the new water heater.

 - Cleanup -- Haulage costs for your old water heater, if necessary, may add to the expense of this project.